TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Imaging data and ancillary measurements

 \subsection{Stellar velocity dispersion}

 \citet{Buckley-Geer20} measure the stellar velocity dispersion of the deflector from spectroscopic observation using the Gemini Multi-Object Spectrograph (GMOS-S) on the Gemini South Telescope.
-The measured velocity dispersion is $\sigma_{\rm los} = 296 \pm 19$ km s$^{-1}$ from a $0\farcs75\times1\arcsec$ rectangular \ajsiv{aperture}\ajs{, which is in agreement with a more recent measurement from the XShooter on the Very Large Telescope \citep{Melo21}}.
-The seeing FWHM is 0\farcs9 and the exponent parameter of the Moffat PSF is $\beta=1.74$.
+The measured velocity dispersion is $\sigma_{\rm los} = 296 \pm 19$ km s$^{-1}$ from a $0\farcs75\times1\arcsec$ rectangular \ajsiv{aperture}\ajs{, which is in agreement with a more recent measurement from the XShooter instrument on the Very Large Telescope \citep[VLT;][]{Melo21}}. \reply{We used the measurement from \citet{Buckley-Geer20} instead of the more precise measurement from \citet{Melo21} because the latter was published after the un-blinding, when the lens models were frozen and utilized the previous measurement.} The seeing full width at half maximum (FWHM) is 0\farcs9, and the exponent parameter of the Moffat PSF is $\beta=1.74$.